Adding Components Guidelines

 There are three types of Page type components:

-• Page - the main component that contains other components.
+• Page - the primary component that contains other components.
 A Webflow must include at least one Page.
 Other components (except for the Greeting and Thank You pages) are dragged and dropped on top of the Main Page, for example:

 Figure 1: Added Page